adriensamson/adriensamson.github.io/resume.md

 #### Jul 2011 - Aug 2012 : [Decitre](http://www.decitre.fr) - Magento CE
 We have highly customized Magento to improve performances with more than 1.5 millions of products.
-To achieve that, all product data are denormalized and saved in a SolR instance in order to lower down the number of SQL queries.
+To achieve that, all product data is denormalized and saved in a SolR instance in order to lower down the number of SQL queries.
-I optimized the SQL queries that import product data into the database then into SolR.
+I optimized the SQL queries that import product data into the database and into SolR.
 I've also made the data migration of customers, orders, carts and wishlist from the old website.

 #### Nov 2010 - Jun 2011 : [PourMonBureau](http://www.pourmonbureau.com) - Magento EE